pengxiaobao/sentry-javascript/packages/vue/README.md

 import Vue from 'vue'
 import App from './App'
 import router from './router'
-import * as Sentry from '@sentry-csii/vue'
+import * as Sentry from 'csii-sentry-vue'

 Sentry.init({
   Vue: Vue,